bmuia/hub_backend/README.md

 #### **Project Overview**

-**HUB API** is a full-stack web application that enables users to create, browse, and engage with user-generated jokes.
+**HUB API** is an API that enables users to create, browse, and engage with user-generated jokes.
 Users can register, log in, submit their own jokes, and vote on others' contributions.
-The backend API is built using Django and Django REST Framework, offering a secure and scalable architecture.
+The backend is built using Django and Django REST Framework, offering a secure and scalable architecture.

 **Live Demo:** [https://hub-backend-qtb7.onrender.com](https://hub-backend-qtb7.onrender.com)